SS Persian Monarch

-SS Persian Monarch was an iron-hulled trans-Atlantic ocean liner built for Monarch Line's London to New York route in 1880.
+SS Persian Monarch was an iron-hulled trans-Atlantic ocean liner, built, as a steamer, for Monarch Line's London to New York route in 1880.
 Designed to carry immigrants westbound and cattle eastbound, she was one of four sister ships intended to establish the company in the North Atlantic passenger trade.
 After several mishaps and the Monarch Line's financial collapse, the vessel was sold to the Wilson Line, which operated her on the same route until she ran aground off Long Island in 1894.
-The damage was severe, and she was auctioned off to Charles R. Flint and Company.
+The damage was severe, and she was auctioned off to Charles R. Flint and Company once freed.

 Her new owners rebuilt her into the nation's largest sailing ship and operated her as a barque named May Flint for the next four years.
 She operated in the Pacific and US west coast, and endured several storms before she was sold again in 1899.
 Now owned by the California Shipping Company, the barque arrived in San Francisco in 1900.
 Unable to find a tugboat, she sailed into the bay which was crowded due to an upcoming naval parade.
 The wind died down, leaving the ship to drift into USS Iowa and another barque.
 After colliding, May Flint rapidly sank as her crew evacuated.
 The wreck was partially destroyed and now lies in the middle of San Francisco harbor.